thoughtram/blog/_posts/2015-06-17-anouncing-hanovers-second-rust-meetup.md

 ---
 layout: post
-title:      "Anouncing Hanover's second Rust meetup"
+title: Anouncing Hanover's second Rust meetup
-date:       2015-06-17
+date: 2015-06-17T00:00:00.000Z
+summary: >-
-summary:    "It's been roughly a year ago that we organized the very first Rust meetup Hanover.
-We'll run a second one, read on for more information!"
+  It's been roughly a year ago that we organized the very first Rust meetup Hanover.
+We'll run a second one, read on for more information!
 categories:
   - rust
 tags:
   - rust
 author: christoph_burgdorf
+related_posts:
+  - 'A web app with Nickel: From first line to Heroku deployment'
+  - Rust's Ownership model for JavaScript developers
+  - clog - A conventional changelog generator for the rest of us
+  - Organizing Hanovers first Rust meetup
+  - Understanding XOR with Keras and TensorFlow
+  - Announcing Angular 2 Master Class in Sydney

 ---

 It's been roughly a year ago that we organized the very first [Rust meetup in Hanover](http://blog.thoughtram.io/announcements/rust/meetups/2014/06/24/organizing-hannovers-first-rust-meetup.html).
 The meetup was quite a success and ever since then we've been asked a lot about a revival.